Dynamically accelerating the power iteration with momentum: Background: the static momentum method

 To see this, consider the power iteration on $A_\beta$ starting with $x_0$ in the first component (meaning the first $n$ rows) and $y_0$ in the second, then writing

 Normalizing each component by a scalar $h_k$ (to be discussed below) with $x_k = h_k^{-1} u_k$ and $y_k = h_k^{-1} z_k = h_k^{-1} x_{k-1}$ yields the iteration

 The first component in \eqref{eqn:augiter2} agrees with \eqref{eqn:mom1} if we choose $h_k = \norm{u_k}$.
 Although this is actually a semi-norm over the tuple $(u_k,z_k)$, it is the most convenient choice for the sake of computing the Rayleigh quotient corresponding to the first component at each iteration.
+Hence the equivalence between iteration \eqref{eqn:mom1} and the power iteration given by \eqref{eqn:pow} as applied to the augmented matrix \eqref{eqn:augsys} holds, up to the chosen normalization factor.
 Algorithm \ref{alg:hbpow} explicitly performs this iteration starting with $y_0 = 0$ and $\beta = \lambda_2^2/4$, which we discuss further below.

 The convergence of iteration \ref{eqn:mom1} for general $\beta \in [0, \lambda_1^2/4)$, $\beta \ne \lambda_i^2/4$, $i = 2, \ldots, n$, can be quantified in terms of the convergence of the standard power iteration algorithm \ref{alg:pow}.
 Under assumption \ref{assume:l1diag}, this can be summarized as in \cite[Chapter 7]{GoVL96} by